SourceDoctor/examsresult/Readme.md

 ## Install Instructions for Windows
 1. Download an install at least Python 3.5 from https://www.python.org/downloads/
 2. Download an install pip-win https://sites.google.com/site/pydatalog/python/pip-for-windows
-3. open pip-win and paste in "command" this command and klick run everytime:
+3. open pip-win and paste in "command" this command and klick run:
- - pip install sqlalchemy
- - pip install pyqt5
- - pip install reportlab
+ - pip install sqlalchemy pyqt5 reportlab
 4. to open examsresult in Windows doubleclick "start.py"